How to transport a cake, especially the tiered ones? This is quite a common question I often get from new cake decorators.

 Over time, I have learned a couple of tricks to reduce the stress of delivering cakes.
 And those are the tips and tricks I am sharing on this page.

-- And if I am travelling with an assembled cake, I drive at an extra slow speed.
-And always use non-slip mats.
-These mats provide a good grip and avoid my cakes from moving or sliding as a result of sudden movement.
+And if I am travelling with an assembled cake, I drive at an extra slow speed.

 Bring your cake decorating tools along when transporting a cake